BkrBkr/AuthCaptchaForJoomla/README.md

 3. Clear Joomla cache if enabled

 ## Custom Captcha position
 You can customize the position of the captcha.
-Just add the placeholder {authCaptchaPlaceholder} at desired position.
-It has to be placed within the html <form> tag of the login form.
+Just add the placeholder {authCaptchaPlaceholder} at the desired position.
+It has to be placed within the html \<form> tag of the login form.

 # Troubleshooting